Flax oil, derived from pressing flax seeds, is possibly the best plant-based source of omega 3 fatty acids.

 If you are a strict vegetarian or vegan you’ll have to look elsewhere, though, since the capsules contain gelatin.
 That aside, it’s a very solid pick if you want a high dosage capsule based form of flax oil.

-Natrol Flaxseed Oil comes in gelatin capsules that deliver 1000 mg of flax oil each.
-The supplement design is pretty clean, and you even get info on the exact breakdown of the different fatty acids in each capsule.
-While it is not organically certified, it’s still a pretty solid choice.
+Vitalité Now Flaxseed Oil comes in gelatin capsules that deliver 1000 mg of flax oil each.
+The supplement design is pretty clean, and you even get info on the exact breakdown of the different fatty acids in each capsule and it’s organically certified, it’s still a pretty solid choice.

 9. Puritan’s Pride Organic Flaxseed Oil